-Legal Aid -- If you are "pulled over" for a minor infraction (such as speeding), never attempt to pay the fine directly to a police officer; this could be construed as attempted bribery, a much more serious crime.
-Pay fines by mail or directly into the hands of the clerk of the court.
+Legal Aid -- If you are “pulled over” for a minor infraction (such as speeding), never attempt to pay the fine directly to a police officer; this could be construed as attempted bribery, a much more serious crime.
+Pay fines by mail, or directly into the hands of the clerk of the court.
 If accused of a more serious offense, say and do nothing before consulting a lawyer.
-Here the burden is on the state to prove a person's guilt beyond a reasonable doubt, and everyone has the right to remain silent, whether he or she is suspected of a crime or actually arrested.
-Once arrested, a person can make one telephone call to a party of his or her choice.
+Here, the burden is on the state to prove a person’s guilt beyond a reasonable doubt, and everyone has the right to remain silent, whether he or she is suspected of a crime or actually arrested.
+Once arrested, a person should contact a family member, trusted friend, or attorney as soon as possible.
 International visitors should call their embassy or consulate.

 Lost & Found -- Be sure to tell all of your credit card companies the minute you discover your wallet has been lost or stolen and file a report at the nearest police precinct.
 Your credit card company or insurer may require a police report number or record of the loss.
 Most credit card companies have an emergency toll-free number to call if your card is lost or stolen; they may be able to wire you a cash advance immediately or deliver an emergency credit card in a day or two.